 The Company and its Board of Directors are committed to maintaining a strong internal control environment.
 Management, with oversight from the Audit Committee of the Board of Directors, has developed, and is implementing, a comprehensive plan to remediate the material weaknesses.
 Remediation efforts are focused on more rigorous policies and procedures and sufficiency of reviews for the Company's evaluation of impairment for goodwill and long-lived assets.
-These efforts will include enhanced education and training from third party specialists, development of a continuous process for monitoring, assessment and communication, as well as involvement of additional key stakeholders in reviews.
+These efforts include enhanced education and training, including continuing professional education related to the evaluation of goodwill and long-lived assets for impairment, development of a continuous process for monitoring, assessment and communication, as well as involvement of additional key stakeholders in reviews.